Invest2024/Invest2024/README.md

 Invest2024/Invest2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Interested in Aptos and participate on testing and community testing for incentives